 Toggle ItemI'm a new international student.
-What classes should I take?Before registering, be sure you have first: paid return airfare and housing deposits, sent a copy of your passport, sent in your intent to enroll form, and proof of immunization.
-Additional information can be found on the FAQ page.
+What classes should I take?Before registering, be sure you have first: paid your return airfare and housing deposits, sent a copy of your passport and your intent to enroll form, and submitted proof of immunization.
+Additional information can be found on the Admissions' FAQ page.

-If you do not need to test for placement in EIL and are not a transfer student then keep reading.
+If you do not need to test for placement in EIL and are not a transfer student then continue reading below.

 All majors, minors, and certificates are grouped into three areas reflecting different ways of knowing or epistemologies.
 All students must complete at least one major and two programs in one of each of these areas.
-(Programs offered by the same department in different categories may be taken, but the second program from the same department will not count toward completing the General Education requirements.)
+(Programs offered by the same department in different categories may be taken, but the second program from the same department will not count toward completing Holokai requirements.)

-General education helps a student develop breadth, flexibility, and experience working in different ways of knowing that characterize an educated person.
-To complete General Education requirements there must be one program in different departments in each of the three areas: Arts & Humanities, Math & Sciences, Professional Studies.
+The Holokai Curriculum helps a student develop breadth, flexibility, and experience working in different ways of knowing that characterize an educated person.
+To complete Holokai requirements there must be one program in different departments in each of the three areas: Arts & Humanities, Math & Sciences, Professional Studies.

 The modular curriculum offers depth and breadth of experience.
 Students can: